ppy/osu-wiki/news/2018/2018-07-14-cwc-2018-recap-semi-finals-finals-week-1.md

 _"Who is going to win the osu!catch World Cup 2018?"_

-This is a question I, [JBHyperion](https://osu.ppy.sh/users/4879508), have been asking myself for over two months now, since the Registration phase first began at the start of May.
+This is a question I, ::JBHyperion::{ user-id=4879508 }, have been asking myself for over two months now, since the Registration phase first began at the start of May.
 Since then, we've seen just about everything imaginable, and some sights extending beyond even that.
 Naturally, we are only marginally closer to knowing the answer we so desperately seek.

 However, over the past two weeks, our remaining twelve teams have been steadily whittled down to just three.
 We'll get into that a bit more later, but first, let's review the Semi Final and Finals Week 1 stages to set the scene.
 As always, videos of all matches are available on the [osu!live Twitch channel](https://www.twitch.tv/osulive), so head there first if you don’t want to be spoiled!